byui-cse/cse251-course/week05/prepare.md

 The `multiprocessing` module provides a few mechanisms to help with sharing data between processes.

+**mp.Queue**

-**mp.Queue**  Creating a Queue from the `multiprocessing` module allows you to share a queue between processes.
+A Queue from the `multiprocessing` module allows you to share a queue between processes.
 Here is the code example from last lesson using processes and `mp.Queue`

 ```python
 import multiprocessing as mp